How to Keep Books for a Small Business

 Accounts receivable (AR) are the balance of money due to a firm for goods or services delivered or used but not yet paid for by customers .

 An important aspect to consider is how long you will give your customer to pay for the goods or services you provide.
-Customer accounts must be opened and payment terms and conditions must be set up.
+Customer accounts must be opened and payment terms and conditions set up.
 Any new business should not be concluded before the customer has been made aware of the payment terms.
 This is usually around 30 days maximum for small businesses.

 A key element of bookkeeping tasks is to monitor customer payments and decide how to deal with customers who do not pay their accounts on time.